nthu-ga/stings-data/README.md

 #### File Organization

 The data are provided in HDF5 format.
-Each file provides data for a `cutout' around one dark matter halo, including all its satellites.
+Each file provides data for a "cutout" around one dark matter halo, including all its satellites.

 The files are organized in the following directory structure:
 ```